The Right to Love (1930 German film)

 The Right to Love (Das Recht auf Liebe) is a 1930 German silent drama film directed by Jacob Fleck and Luise Fleck and starring Georg Alexander, Evelyn Holt, and Georgia Lind.
 The film addresses the issue of the rights of ex-soldiers made impotent by war wounds to get married.
-It is in the Weimar tradition of Enlightenment films.
+It is in the Weimar tradition of films addressing topics of sexual education.